sakjur/parallell/lab1/README.txt

 doesn't keep it's performance from 4 threads), the algorithm which recursively decends could be adapted to have n unique paths rather than 2 to avoid the threads having to pay the performance for hitting the locked mutex.

+A production implementation would also probably defer to a sorting algorithm with less adminastrive overhead on lists with less than X elements where X is an arbitrary small number.

 <Laptop>
 Fedora Linux 23